Northland

 Continue for 10 km after the Waikare Rd turn-off, and go left into Aucks Rd for 4.5 km to reach Okiato (total 21.5 km).
 A more relaxing route for part of this road walk is to take the Okiato to Russell Walkway that goes around cliffs and through wetland and bush from Aucks Rd, just after its junction with the Russell–Whakapara Rd, and finishes at Pipiroa Rd near the ferry.
 It is longer than walking Aucks Rd, but more enjoyable.
 Only the last stage (‘Stage One’) of this is shown on the NZ Topo map, a short section off Aucks Rd as you near Okiato.
 Stage two and three are on the north-west side of Aucks Rd.
 Take the vehicle ferry over the Veronica Channel to Ōpua.
 Ferries go every 10 minutes from 6 am to 9.50 pm, and only cost $1 for foot passengers, so have some cash ready.

-• Ferry Landing Homestay – Okiato, just a $1 short ferry hop over from Opua.
+• Ferry Landing Homestay – Okiato, close to the ferry landing.
 Bookable on Airbnb.
 I’ve stayed here and can recommend it.
 027 733 3272, ferrylandingbackpackers@gmail.com.
 On Facebook.

 • Opua Seaview Motel – 24 Franklin St. Prices are regular motel level but 10% discount for TA walkers.
 09 402 7632, 0800 666 835, 021 164 6834.